nevesgno/nevesgno/README.md

 ---

 ## 🎯 Professional Objective
-Aspiring to start my career in the technology field with a focus on **web development, support, and systems administration**, aiming to grow as a developer while contributing to innovative projects and open-source communities.
+Aspiring technology professional currently studying ADS, with a focus **on web development, IT support, and systems administration**.
+My goal is to grow as a developer while contributing to innovative projects and actively engaging in open-source communities.

 ---